estribiyo/vagrant-debian-desktop/README.md

-# Debian Desktop XFCE with Atom as IDE for Python (Vagrant)
+# Debian Desktop XFCE with PyCharm & Atom as IDE for Python (Vagrant)

 ## Installation